 “Michael Marder is a rare philosopher who can write alongside an artwork.
 Perhaps it is his experience of suffering radiation in the sea side town of Anapa in 1986 that acts as fulcrum for his poetic fragments accompanying the plant photograms (light-writing) of French artist Anaïs Tondeur.
 This book is part personal essay, part history, part post-modern fragment and part lament for the tragic victims of Chernobyl.
 The sorrowful voice of the plant philosopher dovetails with the generative hope of Tondeur’s plant photographs that rise up from the ashes of the Chernobyl disaster.
 As Marder says, Tondeur’s herbarium is a steady glow, where the plants are left to speak by spatially expressing themselves out of the radioactive earth.”Prudence Gibson – author of Janet Laurence: The Pharmacy of Plants

 Michael Marder is IKERBASQUE Research Professor of Philosophy at the University of the Basque Country (UPV-EHU), Vitoria-Gasteiz, Spain.
 An author of seven books and over 100 articles, he is a specialist in phenomenology, political thought, and environmental philosophy.
-His most recent monographs include The Philosopher’s Plant: An Intellectual Herbarium (2014), Pyropolitics: When the World Is Ablaze (2015), and Dust (2016).
-He is now completing a book, co-authored with Luce Irigaray and titled Through Vegetal Being.
+His most recent monographs include The Philosopher’s Plant: An Intellectual Herbarium (2014), Pyropolitics: When the World Is Ablaze (2015), and Dust (2016) and, with Luce Irigaray, Through Vegetal Being (2017).
 For more information on his work consult his webpage http://michaelmarder.org

 Anaïs Tondeur is a visual artist.
 She works and lives in Paris.
 She has been commissioned to work as an artist in residence with the scientists from the Natural History Museum as well as Pierre and Marie Curie University, Sorbonne, Paris in 2015 and at the Centre National d’Etudes Spatiales, Paris in 2015, Hydrodynamics Laboratory (LadHyx) at Ecole Polytechnique, National Centre for Scientific Research, France (2013-2015).
 She is currently undertaking a research on urban soils with anthropologists, geographers and ecologists as part of Chamarande’s lab curated by COAL (Coalition for Art and Sustainable Development).
 Her work has been exhibited in solo and group exhibitions shown nationally and internationally.
 GV Art, London represents Anaïs’s work.
 Anaïs graduated from a M.A. in Mixed-Media at the Royal College of Art in London in 2010 after completing a Bachelor (Hons) Textiles at Central Saint Martins College in London in 2008.
 See more of her work at http://www.anais-tondeur.com/.